Larch Occasional Papers

 ABSTRACT: Besides the “routine” congressional conservation designations such as Wilderness, Wild & Scenic River and National Wildlife Refuge, Congress has seen fit to also extend special recognition and/or protection to other or overlapping areas of federal public lands (and sometimes the associated non-federal lands) by generally them as a National “[Something]”.
 These designations are rated using a 10-point subjective rating system for the level of conservation protection.
 Some designations are very good and some have loopholes that negate the supposed intent of the conservation designation.
 These special designations are often used to address policy and/or political difficulties associated with the more routine designations.

 ABSTRACT: Compared to its four adjacent neighbors, Oregon has the smallest percentage of its lands designated as units of the National Wilderness Preservation System.
-While the average of the areas of the five states protected as wilderness is more than 9 percent, in Oregon less than 4 percent of the land is so protected.
-Oregon has 47 wilderness areas totaling 2,457,473 acres.
-Additional potential wilderness areas (a.k.a. roadless areas) in Oregon total more than 12 million acres, with approximately 61 percent of that area being generally tree-free (in the Oregon High Desert and other desert areas considered part of the sagebrush steppe) and the remainder generally forested.
-Congress should expeditiously expand the National Wilderness System in Oregon.
+While the average of the areas of the five states protected as wilderness is more ~9 percent, in Oregon ~4 percent of the land is so protected.
+Oregon has 49 wilderness areas totaling 2,507,239 acres.
+Additional potential wilderness areas (a.k.a. roadless areas) in Oregon total nearly 13.5 million acres, Congress should expeditiously expand the National Wilderness Preservation System in Oregon.

 ABSTRACT: Exports of raw (unprocessed) logs from Oregon and Washington are on the rise again due to increased demand from East Asia.
 The increase in exports has both economic and environmental consequences.
 Domestic wood processing facilities benefit from a general ban on exporting logs from federal and state public lands.
 As overseas mills outcompete domestic mills for logs from private timberlands, domestic mill owners exert political pressure on Congress and the administration to increase logging on federal public lands.
 Public lands are more important for biological diversity, watershed conservation, carbon sequestration, and recreation and other values than for logging.
 In 2010, 19 percent of all timber cut in Oregon and Washington was exported as raw logs rather than finished lumber.
 For perspective, only 8 percent of all timber cut in the two states came from federal public lands.